LivePersonInc/developer-center/pages/Documents/ConversationalAI/KnowledgeBase/CmsKnowledgeBases/mapping-content-metadata.md

 ### Introduction

+When you add a CMS knowledge base, one important step in the process is to map the CMS' article data model to LivePerson Knowledge Base.
+This is done by providing a Jolt transformation spec that will be used to transform the response returned from the API call.

+LivePerson provides default Jolt transformation specs for a few popular CMS vendors, namely, Salesforce and Zendesk.
+If you use another CMS vendor, you can write the spec using the guidance and examples farther below.

 ### Map content metadata (popular CMS vendors)

+1. In the Add Knowledge Base window, click **Map Content Metadata** if you haven't already done so.
-1. For **Content Provider**, select the name of your CMS provider.
+2. For **Content Provider**, select the name of your CMS provider.

-    This populates the **Transformation Spec** editor with the Jolt transformation spec that transforms the CMS' data model to LivePerson Knowledge Base's data model.
-This is a pre-built, template spec for a default data structure.
+    This populates the **Transformation Spec** editor with a vendor-specific Jolt transformation spec that transforms the CMS' data model to LivePerson Knowledge Base's data model.
+This is a pre-built spec for a default data structure, which you can use as is or as starter template.

-2. If you've customized your CMS's data model (e.g., you've added a custom attribute), use the editor to adjust the transform spec accordingly.
+3. If you've customized your CMS's data model (e.g., you've added a custom attribute), use the editor to modify the transform spec accordingly.

-3. Click **Validate Spec**.
+4. Click **Validate Spec**.

     This populates the **Sample Input** editor with some default input in JSON format.

-4. You can keep the default sample input.
-Alternatively, use the editor to replace the default input with your own.
+5. You can keep the default sample input.
+Alternatively, use the editor to replace it with your own.
 For example, to see one of your own records, you can take the payload from your API and paste it here.

-5. Click **Preview**.
+6. Click **Preview**.

-    This populates a third, read-only panel that illustrates the output when the sample input is transformed from your CMS' data model to LivePerson Knowledge Base using the spec.
+    This populates a third, read-only panel that illustrates the output when the sample input is transformed using the spec.
 Behind the scenes, this is JSON.
-However, it's presented in a record format, so you can more quickly and easily review whether it is as you expect.
+However, it's presented in a record format, so it's quicker and easier to evaluate whether the transformation is as you expect.

-### Map content metadata (other vendors)
-To do - need to meet to discuss

 ### Errors